RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore.md

 In this post I specifically talk about:

-* Authentication for an ASP.NET Core Web API
+* Authentication for an ASP.NET Core **Web API**
 * Using JWT Tokens
 * Using Role Based Authorization
-* Using only low level features - **not** using ASP.NET Core Identity
+* Using only low level features - **not using ASP.NET Core Identity**

 ## Configuration
-Authentication and Authorization are provided as Middleware in ASP.NET Core and is traditional, you have to configure them in `.ConfigureServices()` and connect the middleware in `.Configure`  - go figure on the backwardation of those terms :smile:
+Authentication and Authorization are provided as Middleware in ASP.NET Core and is traditional, you have to configure them in `.ConfigureServices()` and connect the middleware in `.Configure()`.

 ### Setting up JWT Authentication and Authorization
 First step is to configure Authentication in `Startup.ConfigureServices()`.
 This is used to configure the JWT Token set up and add the required components to ASP.NET's processing pipeline: